NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Scope-and-Requirements.page.md

 ### Functional Scope
 **Service Discovery**
 - Establishing a service to direct requests to is a mandatory step in the workflow
 - There is no restriction on the service discovery tools used.
 Any are capable of being supported whether national or proprietary.
-However, the NHS England Directory of Services supports this application and futher details are provided in the 'Find a Service' section
+However, the NHS England Directory of Services supports this application and further details are provided in the 'Find a Service' section
 - The service **must** be configured within the BaRS infrastructure (Endpoint Catalogue) before requests can be made

 **Referral**